YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxE_QRS.md

 ## Citation

-These three methods — SPAGxE‑QRS, SPAGxEmix‑QRS, and SPAGxE‑QRS+ — are described in one article:
+All four methods — SPAGxE‑QRS, SPAGxEmix‑QRS, SPAGxE‑QRS+, and SPAGxEmix‑QRS+ — are described in one article:

 - **This article:**
   Ma, Y. et al. *Efficient quantile regression gene-environment interaction analysis for admixed and multi-ancestry cohorts* (to be updated).

-- **SPAGxE‑QRS (this work, Section X):**
-  Ma, Y. et al. SPAGxE‑QRS: quantile regression G×E analysis for quantitative traits in single‑population unrelated cohorts.

 - **Foundational framework:**
   Ma, Y. et al. *A scalable and accurate framework for large-scale genome-wide gene-environment interaction analysis and its application to time-to-event and ordinal categorical traits* (to be updated).